phpstan/phpstan-doctrine/README.md

 This extension provides following features:

 * DQL validation for parse errors, unknown entity classes and unknown persistent fields.
+QueryBuilder validation is also supported.
 * Recognizes magic `findBy*`, `findOneBy*` and `countBy*` methods on EntityRepository.
 * Validates entity fields in repository `findBy`, `findBy*`, `findOneBy`, `findOneBy*`, `count` and `countBy*` method calls.
 * Interprets `EntityRepository<MyEntity>` correctly in phpDocs for further type inference of methods called on the repository.